-The Mutual Reinforcementing of the Substantive Pillars
+Mutual Reinforcement of the Substantive Pillars

 The two substantive pillars of the NAPWPS-empowerment and participation and prevention and protection-are inherently interconnected and mutually reinforcing.
-The pillar of empowerment and participation recognizes that women, in all their diverse and intersecting identities, have the agency and capability to be active change agents in conflict transformation and postconflict development.
+The pillar of empowerment and participation recognizes that women, in all their diverse and intersecting identities, have the agency and capability to be active change agents in conflict prevention, resolution and transformation, post-conflict development, and peacebuilding.
 It emphasizes the importance of meaningful representation, participation, and leadership in decision-making processes and activities related to peace and security.
 On the other hand, the prevention and protection pillar focuses on safeguarding women's human rights, particularly in conflict-affected situations.
 It seeks to prevent and address incidences of VAWC and SGBV, which often escalate during conflicts.